peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/10-challenge-and-exercise.md

         - Size: `1 GiB`
         - Volume mode: `File system`
         - Mount path: `/opt/app-root/src/media`
-    -  Visit the Python app, create some new blog posts, and then click one of the blog title.
-Now, upload an image to test the storage.

 6. Configure environment variable in the Python app to change the website's appreance:
     - Set a variable with a key=`BLOG_BANNER_COLOR` and with a value=`#db212e`